 Carroll University Scholarly Travel Grant Support

 The travel grant provides financial relief for students to take their work into the professional realm off campus.
 At academic conferences, Carroll students not only share their work with others in their fields, but also learn about the work of students and professional academics, and gain access to invaluable professional networking opportunities.
+Scholarly travels other than conference presentations may also be considered for funding, on a case-by-case basis.

 All Carroll undergraduate and graduate students, in all fields, are eligible to apply for the Scholarly Travel Grant to supports their registration and travel expenses to present their work at academic conferences.